 - (i) Prices reported are the weighted average prices for the period. - (ii) Mixed Sweet Blend ("MSW") - (iii) Western Canadian Select ("WCS") - (iv) 4,000 bbls/d are extendable through the second half of 2021, as a swap, with a price of C\$64.55/bbl at the option of the counterparties through the exercise of a one-time option on June 30, 2021. - (v) 2,000 bbls/d are extendable through the first half of 2022, as a swap, with a price of C\$68.00/bbl at the option of the counterparty through the exercise of a one-time option on December 31, 2021. - 2.
-Percent of net royalty volumes hedged are based on base Whitecap production of 102,500 boe/d for 2021 and 102,000 boe/d for 2022.
-Percent of net royalty volumes hedged are based on pro forma production of 108,000 boe/d for 2021 and 120,500 boe/d for 2022.
-See oil and gas advisory for additional information on production.
+Percent of net royalty volumes hedged are based on base Whitecap production of 108,000 boe/d for 2021 and 120,000 boe/d for 2022.

 - 1. The debt used in the Debt to EBITDA calculation includes bank indebtedness, letters of credit, and dividends declared in accordance with the Company's credit agreements. - 2.
-The EBITDA used in the Debt to EBITDA calculation is adjusted for non-cash items, transaction costs and extraordinary and non-recurring items such as material acquisitions or dispositions in accordance with the Company's credit agreements. - 3.
-Copies of the Company's credit agreements may be accessed through the SEDAR website (www.sedar.com).
+The EBITDA used in the Debt to EBITDA calculation is adjusted for non-cash items, transaction costs and extraordinary and non-recurring items such as material acquisitions or dispositions in accordance with the Company's credit agreements. - Copies of the Company's credit agreements may be accessed through the SEDAR website (www.sedar.com).